 SIM Content Enhancement Routines

-The Content Enhancement Routines use powerful teaching devices to organize and present curriculum content in an understandable and easy-to-learn manner.
-Teachers identify content that they deem to be most critical and teach it using a powerfully designed teaching routine that actively engages students with the content.
-Teachers carry out instruction in partnership with students in a way that maintains the integrity of the content while meeting both group and individual needs.
+The Content Enhancement Routines (CERs) are dynamic instructional tools that use powerful teaching devices and procedures to plan for and teach critical content in an understandable and easy-to-learn manner.
+Teachers engage students collaboratively to develop understanding in a way that maintains the integrity of the content while meeting both group and individual needs.

 Higher Order Thinking and Reasoning